dmironenko/stocks/README.md

 # How to run
 Project contains docker-compose.yml file to run both containers.
-To run applications just run docker-compose up -d.
+To start applications(after images are built) run docker-compose up -d.
 Frontend will run on the port 80.

 # How to run as developer
 - backend:  run AssignmentApplication.main from your IDE with spring profile dev